 This is what the freeze dried pineapple looks like close up and cuts up well, if needed.
 Oh, so yummy.
 One of my favorites.
 Sammie likes them just for snacking her favorites are the raspberries and strawberries.
 They’d make a great gift for hikers, campers and backpackers!
 Light weight & easy to carry around.

 Today’s easy recipes post is brought to you by Crunchies.
 We hope you get to try them, enjoy them as much as we do.
 Happy snacking and granola making!
 Crunchies are U.S.A. sourced farm to fork.
-To find out more about them visit their site:

 Have you made homemade granola before?